crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Draconian colours are detailed below, in the subsection titled `Draconian types`_.

-Halflings (Ha)
-  Halflings, who are named for being about half the size of Humans, live in small villages.
-They live simple lives and have simple interests.
-Sometimes a particularly restless Halfling will leave their village in search of adventure.

-  Halflings are very small but surprisingly hardy for their size, even having an innate resistance to mutagenic effects.
-They can use short blades and shields very well, are passable with long blades, and excel in ranged combat with slings.
-They are also very stealthy and dextrous, but are poor at magic (except for translocations and air magic).
-They advance in levels as rapidly as Humans.
-Halflings cannot wield large weapons.

 Trolls (Tr)
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly skins of any colour from putrid green to mucky brown, which are covered in